arkadiuss/programmable-network-in-service-mesh/labs/service-mesh-sd-single-upstream/README.md

 The small subset of HashiCups app reference architecture, just to test simple service discovery.
 Designed to run on the Kathara machine.
-Created throught NetkitLabGenerator but scripts was modified because of errors in it.

 ![Topology](./topology.png)